Ella Bramwell/WRBB Sports File

 But Hofstra junior Thorhildur felt differently when she finished off a perfect volley from sophomore Sasha McTiffin just minutes later, which would hold up as the game-winner in a crushing 2-1 loss for the Huskies.

 It was Northeastern’s Pride Night on Thursday, as the team looked to build off their strong defensive showings against Charleston and UNCW last week.
-Coming into the game, Northeastern graduate student goalie Sophie Theresia Augustin was riding a two game shutout streak, and the Huskies hadn’t given up a goal in 241 consecutive minutes.
+Coming into the game, Northeastern graduate student goalie Sophie Theresia Augustin was riding a two-game shutout streak, and the Huskies hadn’t given up a goal in 241 consecutive minutes.
 Still though, they remained winless 13 games into the season.

 Hofstra posed a difficult challenge for the Huskies, scoring goals in 11 straight games entering the contest.
-Led by graduate student Ellie Gough, the Pride were coming into the matchup in search of their first road win of the year, and they would have to get creative on offense trying to break through against a pesty Northeastern defense.
+Led by graduate student Ellie Gough, the Pride were coming into the matchup in search of their first road win of the year, and they would have to get creative on offense trying to break through against a pesky Northeastern defense.

 In the first half, both teams produced limited chances, but the Huskies were clearly the better team.
 Northeastern graduate student and defensive leader Faith Rosenblatt set the tone early, with a timely clear amidst a dangerous corner kick for the Pride.
 That would be the Pride’s lone serious attack in the first half though, as Northeastern kept the ball primarily on Hofstra’s side of the pitch for the remaining 40 minutes.